Utility Patent vs. Design Patent: Everything You Must KnowPatent Law ResourcesProvisional PatentPatent PendingDesign PatentPlant PatentUtility Patent

 Design patents might cost as much as 90 percent less than utility patents.
 The primary cost with utility patents is in preparing the drawings.

 Drawings determine the design patent claim's outcome.
 Because these designs are specific, the U.S. Patent and Trademark Office (USPTO) will have fewer questions or issues with the claim.
 That means lower attorney fees and fewer fees from the USPTO itself.
 You also don't have to pay maintenance fees on a design patent, which is a huge savings over utility patents.

 Which Patent Is Harder to Get?

 For a design patent, all you need to prove is that you've made a unique design.
 Showing that you've added a new element to an existing product is easy.

 Earning a utility patent requires more detailed information.
 Proving you've built something new is difficult, as it should be.
 You must show that the invention works.
-You must also prove that it is useful and practical and has value to others.
+You must also prove that it is:

 Anyone can get a new design patent for a toaster.
-A red, rectangular toaster and a curvy, white toaster are each unique models worthy of design patents, but not utility patents.
-To earn a utility patent you would have to invent a new way of making toast.
+A red, rectangular toaster and a curved, white toaster are each unique models worthy of design patents but not utility patents.
+To earn a utility patent, you would have to invent a new way of making toast.